threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 **Notes on chemical effects (confidence-labelled):**

 - Washed processing reduces variability in mucilage-derived metabolites and tends to preserve intrinsic bean character.
 [MODERATE — consistent with multiple sources but not quantitatively bounded]
 - Natural processing results in higher residual sugar and more variable moisture distribution compared with washed lots from the same origin.
 [MODERATE — established pattern, not universal]
 - Processing method significantly affects bioactive and volatile compound profiles in green beans (Várady et al. 2022, P = 0.04 for CGA differences).
 [FROZEN]

 ### 3.2 Microbial Ecology

-Dominant taxa reported across studies (not necessarily universal):
+Dominant taxa reported across studies (not necessarily universal — representative of selected fermentation conditions, not exhaustive):

 |Condition             |Dominant bacterial genera                        |Dominant yeast genera                      |Status     |
 |----------------------|-------------------------------------------------|-------------------------------------------|-----------|